Introduction

 - Enablement plan:

-- Platform Team enablement plan: We recommend that key platform team members attend HashiCorp Academy training.
-This training will also enable the Platform Team to be trained as trainers for the organization.
+- Platform team enablement plan: We recommend that key platform team members attend HashiCorp Academy training.
+This training also enables the platform team to be able to train trainers for the organization.

-- Application team enablement plan: We recommend that application teams be trained either by the Platform Team "trainers" or attend free hands-on workshops offered by HashiCorp solution engineers and architects.
+- Application team enablement plan: The platform team can train application teams or they can attend free hands-on workshops offered by HashiCorp solution engineers and architects.

 - Establish key milestones to track progress.
 We recommend the following key milestones: